Step by step guide: Making an Annulment Application

 Once you have completed your form you must:

-The court registry staff will give you a date for your application to be heard.
+- get a date for your application to be heard from the court registry staff.
 This may be on the same day or on another day.
-In case your application is heard on the same day, you should be prepared to appear before the magistrate.

 You have two years from the date of the court's decision to make an annulment application.